 By the mid-1970s, the Journal had evolved into its present form—a vehicle for scholarship by legal academics, practitioners, and law students.
 In time, the Journal became a fully-refereed publication.
 All submissions that pass the internal review process are subject to a double-blind external assessment by at least two experts in the relevant subject area.

 The objectives of the Queen's Law Journal are:

 Professor Emeritus and former Dean, Bernie Adell has been the Faculty Advisor to the Queen's Law Journal since 1994.
 He is also Co-Editor-in-Chief of the Canadian Labour and Employment Law Journal (CLELJ).

 The Queen's Law Journal selects first, second and third year law students from a pool of applicants to volunteer for a 2-term period.
 Volunteers assist with cite checking, internal reviews and proofreading and often go on to become members of our editorial board.
 The selection of volunteers is made in September of each school year.
-For more information please contact the Managing Editor for Volunteers, Jennifer Dumoulin.
+For more information please contact the Managing Editor for Volunteers, James Clinton.